Hierocaesarea

 Hierocaesarea or Hierokaisareia, from the Greek for 'sacred' and the Latin for 'Caesar's', also known as Hieracome or Hierakome, was a town and bishopric in the late Roman province of Lydia, the metropolitan see of which was Sardis.
 It was inhabited during Hellenistic, Roman, and Byzantine times.

 History

 This town is mentioned by Ptolemy.
 Judging from its coins, it worshipped the goddess Artemis Persica.

 Its site is located between Sazoba and Kumkuyucak in Asiatic Turkey.

+Archaeology

+Several funerary inscriptions from the Roman Imperial period have been discovered at the site of ancient Hierokaisareia.
+These inscriptions, carved on stone chests and stelae, are now preserved in the Manisa Museum.
+Among the finds is a limestone burial chest bearing the names Nikanor and Fulvia.
+A second chest, recovered alongside it, contains a fragmentary inscription that includes the name Apollonios, with the remainder of the text too incomplete to reconstruct fully; it may have originally recorded the deceased’s profession.

 Bishopric

-It is mentioned as an episcopal see in all the Notitiae Episcopatuum until the 12th or 13th century,. but we know only three of its bishops:
+It is mentioned as an episcopal see in all the Notitiae Episcopatuum until the 12th or 13th century, but only three of its bishops are known: